danielcarter/danielcarter.github.io/_assignments/web_design_publishing/web_design_publishing_student_bio.md

 ---
-title: 'Project 1: Personal Site'
+title: 'Project 1: Student Bio'
-short_title: web_design_publishing_personal_site
+short_title: web_design_publishing_student_bio
 ---

 For your first project, you'll be creating a simple personal site that describes who you are and what you do.

 ### Learning Objectives

-- Practice writing basic HTML and CSS.
+- Practice writing basic HTML.
 - Practice uploading files to a server.

 ### Instructions

 1. Your site needs to include at least four pages.
-You can decide how to use these pages to describe who you are and what you do, but you must include your contact information somewhere.
+One page should include links to your assinments for the course.
 2. Remix the class's project in Glitch.
-Add your content and make <strong>significant</strong> changes to the design and layout.
+Add your content and make <strong>significant</strong> changes to the HTML content.
 3. Your site should include:
   - a <ul> for your menu.
   - at least one image.